microsoft/dotnet/dotnet-developer-projects.md

  * [Argument](https://github.com/ashmind/Argument) - Argument validation microframework that does one thing in the simplest way possible.
  * [AshMind.Extensions](https://github.com/ashmind/ashmind-extensions) - A set of very conservative extension methods most of which closely follow naming and design patterns of .NET Base Class Library.
  * [AsyncCollections](https://github.com/HellBrick/AsyncCollections) - A set of lock-free thread-safe collections designed to be used asynchronously.
- * [AzureNetQ](https://github.com/Roysvork/AzureNetQ) - An easy to use .NET API for Azure Service Bus.
  * [Bing.RestClient](https://github.com/AdvancedREI/Bing.RestClient) - Access the Bing REST APIs from a unified client.
  * [BoxKite.Twitter](https://github.com/NickHodge/BoxKite.Twitter/) - Twitter .NET Client Library for the 1.1 Twitter API, incorporating REST API, User streaming and Search Streaming.
 Uses Reactive Extensions (Rx).
  * [Cimbalino Toolkit](https://github.com/Cimbalino/Cimbalino-Toolkit) - A set of useful and powerful tools that will help you build your Windows Platform applications.